 - Whether you hold any specialist tools or equipment

 They may then decide to extend your contents cover to include your business stock and equipment, or they could ask you to take out separate cover for these items.

 Do I need extra home insurance cover to work from home?

 Depending on the nature of your job, you may want to make sure you're fully covered for accidents that happen as a result of working from home.
-If this is something you've been thinking about, you might consider taking out extra insurance such as extended accidental cover.
+If this is something you've been thinking about, you might consider taking out extra insurance such as additional accidental cover.

 This covers you if someone complains about the advice or service you have provided.
 They may sue if the advice you gave them was wrong or cost them money.

 If you employ anyone, on any basis, even volunteers, you need to have cover in case they injure themselves whilst they're working for you.
 If you have LV= home insurance, you’ll have standard cover for domestic employees like gardeners.

 This article contains links to other sites, and we're not responsible for the contents of any of these websites.